modmore/docs/en/01_Agenda/v1/08_Tutorials/FullCalendar_Display.md

 });
 ```

-Maybe it is possble to make this work with FullCalendar 4 or 5, but thats not
+Maybe it is possble to make this work with FullCalendar 4 or 5, but that's not
 part of this instruction.